tizoc/ocaml-interop/README.md

 })
 ```

-If the value is not kept with `gc.keep`, Rust's borrow checker will complain:
+If the value is not kept with `gc.keep`, and instead is attempted to be re-used directly, Rust's borrow checker will complain:

 ```
 error[E0502]: cannot borrow `*gc` as mutable because it is also borrowed as immutable